Strengthening the voice and participation of underrepresented communities.

 Creating a more equitable future in Greater Seattle.

-Seattle Foundation created the Center for Community Partnerships to advance collaborative, systemic change to achieve greater economic and racial equity in the region.
-The Vibrant Democracy Initiative is our newest Center initiative, with the goal of strengthening the voice and participation of underrepresented communities to allow for more equitable systems change.
+Seattle Foundation created the Center for Community Partnerships to advance collaborative, systemic change that increases economic and racial equity in the region.
+The Center’s Vibrant Democracy Initiative strengthens the voice and participation of underrepresented communities as a path to more equitable systems change.

-Engaging communities in change efforts around issues that directly affect them leads to more effective results and improved sustainability of long-term, positive change.
-Our ability to create a more equitable future in Greater Seattle requires skilled and informed community partners and without them, representative and truly democratic processes will not be possible.
+Our ability to create a more equitable future in Greater Seattle requires skilled and informed community partners.
+Without these leaders and movements, representative and truly democratic processes are not possible.

-Our first effort was a partnership with King County Elections to support voter education and culturally relevant technical assistance within limited-English speaking communities.
-We worked with 22 community-based organizations whose expertise and deep community ties effectively drove the participation of under-represented communities in the broader democratic process.
+Our first effort worked with King County Elections to support voter education and culturally-relevant technical assistance within limited-English speaking communities.
+We worked with 22 community-based organizations whose expertise and deep community ties increased the participation of under-represented communities in the broader democratic process.

 To further expand this work, we partnered with King County Elections again to create the Voter Education Fund, a government, philanthropic and community partnership to remove barriers to voting in diverse communities.
-We will be awarding a total of $400,000 in grants to community-based organizations to provide either a 9-month campaign or a series of smaller events focused on one or more of the following:
+This partnership is investing $400,000 in community-based organizations to provide either a 9-month campaign or a series of smaller events.
+You can read about our 2017 grantees here.

-To learn more about our Vibrant Democracy Initiative, contact Jonathan Cunningham at firstname.lastname@example.org.
+To learn more about our Vibrant Democracy Initiative, contact Aaron Robertson at firstname.lastname@example.org.